Bruce Beck: Career

 From 1982 to 1994, Beck was a staff broadcaster with the MSG Network.
 Among his many duties, he hosted the station's coverage of the Knicks, Rangers, and Yankees.
 He was the play-by-play announcer for college football and basketball, professional and Golden Gloves boxing and professional tennis.
 He hosted the Millrose Games, The Virginia Slims Championship, The National Horse Show, and the Lou Carnesecca Show.

 From 1994 to 1997, Beck hosted "Sportstalk" and "Sports Images" on CN8, the Comcast Network.
 He also was the play-by-play voice of Atlantic 10 Conference Basketball and Hofstra University Football, while calling college basketball games for CBS Sports.
 He was the host of CBS' coverage of the Hambletonian and The American Championship Harness Series on ESPN.
 He was a play-by-play voice and host of Showtime Championship Boxing.

 Beck was the play by play announcer for the Ultimate Fighting Championship from 1994 to 1997, calling UFC 4 through UFC 15 with partner and olympic gold medalist Jeff Blatnick.

 Beck was hired by WNBC-TV in 1997 as the weekend sports anchor and weekday reporter.
 He became the lead sports anchor in 2009.

 From 2000 to 2008, Beck was a studio anchor for NBA TV.

 Beck began calling professional boxing in 1986 with MSG Network.
 He currently calls fights for ESPN+ and Top Rank Boxing.

 Beck has also called the blow by blow for USA Network, Showtime Championship Boxing, and numerous international broadcasts.
 Most notably, Beck manned the headset for Evander Holyfield vs. Mike Tyson II on June 28, 1997.

 From 2011 to 2013, Beck handled blow by blow duties for Epix (TV network).
 In 2015, he called the action for HBO2's boxing presentation from Macau.
 In 2016, Beck handled some blow by blow duties for Spike TV's Premier Boxing Champions and for Spike's Bellator Kickboxing.

+Starting in 2017, Beck launched the Bruce Beck Sports Broadcasting Camp at Iona College in New Rochelle, New York.
+Beck, along with the top sportscasters and personalities in New York, teaches the fundamentals of the industry to the next generation of sports broadcasters.
+The camp concludes at Yankee Stadium or Citi Field, with kids calling the play-by-play of a live Yankees or Mets game.
+Every summer from 2002 to 2016, Beck, along with CBS Sports announcer Ian Eagle ran a similar camp at the Yogi Berra Museum and Learning Center in Montclair, New Jersey.

 Awards

+Beck has been named New York State Sportscaster of the Year 9 times, including six years in a row from 2007 until 2012, by the National Sports Media Association.